-There are several companies in town that can set you up with tube, canoe or kayak rentals.
+If you want to go tubing on the Saco River, there are several companies in town that can set you up with tube, canoe or kayak rentals.
 My first choice would be Saco Canoe Rental Company.
-They have been offering Saco River Rentals for over 25 years.
+They have been offering Saco River Tubing Rentals for over 25 years.
 Their convenient riverside location allows you to paddle back to your car.
 No waiting for shuttles!

 There are other choices if you want to kayak or canoe.
 Both of these companies come well recommended by locals.

 Before you set out take a look at this guide to planning a canoe trip.
 You'll be GLAD you did!
 Read a few articles like it and take notes.
 No one guide is complete and you will find all kinds of suggestions online to help you plan the best canoe/kayak/paddleboard trip ever!

 The Saco River was called Chouacoet in the 1600's and eventually it was changed to Saco River which comes from the Eastern Abenaki word sakohki, meaning land where the river comes out.

 American Indian legend speaks of the Curse of the Saco River.
 The curse foretells how every year three white people will drown in the Saco River.
 (Take a look at our Insider's Guide to North Conway - it has safety tips about the Saco River)

 As the legend goes, Squando, his wife and son were navigating the Saco River by canoe when they met up with 3 drunken sailors.
 The legend continues saying the sailors waged bets about Native American babies being natural swimmers.
 They grabbed the baby from his mother's arms and threw him into the river.